GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

 ### Unit tests:

+- You have two options: run all unit tests at once or one at a time.

+- All: `npm run test`

-- `npx jest` followed by the module name, for example: `users` and the file name, for example: `users.service.spec.ts` and always respecting the folder hierarchy.
+- Each: `npx jest` followed by the module name, for example: `users` and the file name, for example: `users.service.spec.ts` and always respecting the folder hierarchy.
 If the modules are inside a modules folder, it must contain this after the src
     - It should look like this:
         - `npx jest src/modules/users/users.service.spec.ts --config=jest.config.ts`